Sarasota High School: Campus

 The school currently has over 2,600 students with 139 teachers and faculty.
 The campus featuring 19 buildings (5 of them being 2 stories) and 10 portable units (each containing one classroom).
 There are 2 cafeterias, 2 gymnasiums, 2 locker rooms, a professional weight training room, an auditorium with stage and dressing rooms, a circus arena, 8 tennis courts, 2 baseball/softball diamonds, a football stadium with a track surrounding it, and a soccer field, and 4 parking lots.

 Sarasota High features a 1-mile walking path around and through the school.

-MaST

-MaST Research Institute is a magnet program at Sarasota High.
-This program emphasizes in math, science, and engineering.
-The main focus of the program is to educate students on the scientific research process and then to have its members complete in-depth research projects over the course of their high school careers.
-Students defend their research in a public forum at the end of their senior year at the program's annual science symposium.
-Students involved in the MaST Research Institute have won multiple awards for their research, including: multiple entrants and placement at the INTEL International Science and Engineering Fair, placement at the International ISWEEEP competition, multiple placements (including 1st place) and entrants to the statewide Florida Junior Academy of Science Competition; and multiple entrants and placement in the statewide Junior Science Engineering and Humanities Symposium.
-MaST students have attended some of the top Universities in the nation upon graduation, including (but not limited to): Stanford, Princeton, Harvard, Duke, Dartmouth, Columbia, Georgetown, and Georgia Tech.

 AICE

 In the 2011–2012 school year, Sarasota High School started the magnet program AICE, the Advanced International Certificate of Education, a program from Cambridge University in the United Kingdom.
 The program is new to Florida, but is common through the rest of the world.
 One of the main reasons of bringing the AICE program to Sarasota High, was to keep the college bound students districted to Sarasota High from going to the International Baccalaureate magnet program at Riverview High School.
 The goal of the program is to allow students to choose the amount of college prep classes they want, from 1 to all their core classes.
 The program has 3 main groups (Languages, Humanities and Arts, and Math and Science) and a student will need to take an AICE exam in 6 AICE classes to get a test in each of the 3 groups, and then the other 3 from any area.
 Students begin taking AICE classes in 9th grade.
 They take Pre-AICE classes in 9th and some of 10th grade.
 Sarasota High has replaced honors classes with Pre-AICE classes.
 A student can get up to 45 college credits with AICE compared with only 10 credits in IB at Riverview High School.
 If a student completes 100 hours of community service, a student can also receive 100% of the Bright Futures Scholarship Program.